For systems configuration files

 Manifest Declaration¶

-Each container includes a manifest.yaml
+Each container includes a manifest.yaml describing its capabilities:

 name: "advanced_security_tester"